Hoping A Crisis Isn’t Around The Corner

 I’ll figure this out.

 Your mind will have something to focus on, something that allows you to keep functioning and moving forward.
 When your mind is focused, then you will be able to take the action you need to in the moment.
+You don’t need to have all the right answers, you just need to be able to take action.
 This one thought will set you up to be your best in a crisis.

 The only requirement is this thought needs to be about YOU.
 Only you and how you show up is within your control.
 You may want to think a thought like: He will be OK.
 He’ll get through this.
 Everything will be fine.
 While it seems reasonable, you can’t control what happens to him or anyone outside of you.
 Your mantra needs to keep you focused, no matter what happens to anyone else.